 06th October 2020

 The main issue with broken or damaged fencing is that it completely derails your whole security efforts.
-Criminals and delinquents will soon notice when a section is not in top condition and able to be bypassed.
+Criminals and delinquents will soon notice when a section is not in top condition and can be bypassed.
 However small the section in question might be, they will find it and take advantage of it.
 This makes your perimeter totally unsafe and the ability to stay in control of your site impossible.

 The next way damaged fencing will hurt your business is the image it presents to others.
-Shabby looking or broken fencing reflects badly on your company and people will begin to think the same about you.
-Clients will simply think twice about doing business with someone who does not care enough or take the time to keep their site in good order.
+Shabby looking or broken fencing reflects badly on your company, and people will begin to think the same about you.
+Clients will think twice about doing business with someone who does not care enough or take the time to keep their site in good order.
 It could also affect your ability to attract and retain top staff.
 Many people will not want to work somewhere which is not well maintained.

-At Zaun, All of our posts, panels, gates and painted auxiliary components benefit from a protective zinc layer, and electrostatically applied polyester powder coating to BS1722 p16.
+At Zaun, All of our posts, panels, gates,s and painted auxiliary components benefit from a protective zinc layer and electrostatically applied polyester powder coating to BS1722 p16.
 In a UK C1 environment, as defined in ISO 12944 p2, this should ensure a useful life expectancy of the fence of at least 15-20 years.
-Life expectancy in all environments can be extended by maintenance of the fencing with regular washing.
+Life expectancy in all environments can be extended by the maintenance of the fencing with regular washing.
 Useful life will be reduced if the fencing is damaged.
 Any coating damage should be repaired to reduce the effect on useful life.